 - Contributing to education and healthcare plans for children and young people with long-term health conditions or complex medical needs.

 - Support for schools in developing annual school public health plans and reviewing health-related policies, including the delivery of PSHE in the curriculum.

 We are pleased to share the first annual report for the School Health and Wellbeing Service which covers the academic year 2015-16.
 Over the coming months we will be publishing the Warwickshire population level health needs assessment data for the current academic year 2016-17.

 The report is now available to download: Annual Report for the Academic Year 2015/16.

 Identified Health Needs in Warwickshire

 The School Health and Wellbeing Service undertakes annual health needs assessment at a range of key stages.
-Currently this is undertaken by parents for their children at School Entry (Reception) and by the children themselves in Year 6 (Transition to Secondary), with support in the classroom from the School Health Team.
-These health needs assessments will also be rolled out to Year 9 (mid-teen) and Post-16 over the coming months.
+Currently this is undertaken by parents for their children at School Entry (Reception) and by the children themselves in Year 6 (Transition to Secondary) and Year 9 with support in the classroom from the School Health Team.

 This data is used at a school level to develop localised Health and Wellbeing Plans, including the identification of key priorities for that area and how the school will be supported by the service to meet the needs of the children and young people within that school.

 Data for the academic year 2015/16 is also available to download: